Frequently Asked Questions

 -

-- Vision: You will NOT receive a card for Vision.
-All you need to do is identify yourself as a member or covered dependent of the Research Foundation of SUNY – Graduate Student Employee Health Plan; you will also need to provide your social security number.
+- Vision: You will NOT receive a card for vision.
+When you visit a participating provider you will need to do is identify yourself as a member or covered dependent of the Research Foundation of SUNY ?
+Graduate Student Employee Health Plan; you will also need to provide your social security number.

 - Do I need to select a Primary Care Physician (PCP)?

-- No, the insurance company does not require you to have a PCP.
-Also, if you need to see a specialist you do not need a referral.
+- No, the insurance company does not require you to have a PCP to use your medical benefits.

 - Why did my bill get rejected by the insurance company?

-- There are several reasons this could happen, you need to contact the insurance company directly at 1-866-317-2098.
-The Student Health Insurance Office does not handle claims and therefore cannot help you with claims questions, only the insurance company can.
+- There are several reasons this could happen, you will need to contact the insurance company directly to find out why your claim was rejected.
+Please be advised that The Student Health Insurance Office does not handle claims and therefore is not able to discuss your claims with the medical provider or insurance company.

 - Why is my Emergency Room bill not being paid by the insurance company?